 Does Elliot Wave Work On Gold?

 Technical analysis has long been used as a means to understand and predict market movements, with one technique in particular becoming incredibly influential recently: Elliott Wave Theory.
 Pioneered by Ralph Nelson Elliott (1) during the 1930s, this theory holds that markets move in repeating cycles known as waves; but can this theory really work when applied to gold’s distinct asset class that provides refuge and plays such a significant role globally?
-In this post we’ll look into its effectiveness when applied to this precious metal along with how you should approach using such an analytical tool for this precious metal asset class!
+In this article we’ll look into its effectiveness when applied to this precious metal along with how you should approach using such an analytical tool for this precious metal asset class!

 Learn the Elliott Wave Theory